ZiedHY/ZiedHY.github.io/README.md

 Improvements in Hardware (GPUs) and Software (advanced models / research related to AI) also contributed to **deepen the learning** from data using Neural Networks.

+## Basic architecture

-The fundamental bulding block of Deep Learning is **The Perceptron** which is a single neuron in a Neural Network.
+The fundamental bulding block of Deep Learning is the **Perceptron** which is a single neuron in a Neural Network.

 Given a finite set of _m_ inputs (e.g. _m_ words or _m_ pixels), we multiply each input by a weight (_theta 1_ to _theta m_) then we sum up the weighted combination of inputs, add a bias and finally pass them through a non-linear activation function.
 That produces the output _Yhat_.